amalgam8/amalgam8.github.io/overview.md

 ![basic registration](https://github.com/amalgam8/amalgam8.github.io/blob/master/images/basic-reg.jpg)

-The A8 service registration sidecar component is used to register and continuosly send hartbeats to the registry on behalf of a microservice instance.
+The A8 service registration sidecar component is used to register and continuously send hartbeats to the registry on behalf of a microservice instance.
 The registration sidecar keeps track of the health of the application (microservice A) and stops sending heartbeats if or when it terminates, soon after which the registration in the A8 Registry will time out and be removed.